pinellolab/pyrovelocity/README.md

 [LARRY](https://github.com/pinellolab/pyrovelocity/blob/master/docs/source/notebooks/larry.ipynb)
 jupyter notebook.

-# TroubleShooting
+# Troubleshooting

 ## TypeError: fate_potency() got an unexpected keyword argument 'used_Tmap'

-Please use specific _cospar_ version:
+Please use the specific _cospar_ version:

 ```bash
 pip install cospar==0.1.9
 ```

-## Cuda error: no kernel image is available for execution on the device
+## CUDA error: no kernel image is available for execution on the device

 All reference to GPU support applies to linux.
 We do not currently support windows and there is no GPU-compatible pytorch version `<1.12` for darwin.